Did you know that we find three specific contexts where we find speaking in tongues in the Bible?

 The Bible gives us three different contexts for speaking in tongues.

 These demonstrate and explain the reason why the Holy Spirit is so eager to give disciples of Jesus Christ the spiritual gift of tongues.

-Use of Tongues: Mission Outreach
+Use One: Speaking in Tongues— Mission Outreach

 In the fulfillment of the Great Commission, there will be powerful expressions of the Holy Spirit and gifts given by the Holy Spirit.